w3schools-test/w3schools-test.github.io/README.md

 You can add almost anything to the index.html file between the indicated comments:

-`<!-- Insert your message below here -->`
+`<!-- Insert your message below here -->` this is my message!!

-and

 `<!-- End user messages -->`

 So feel free to use your imagination!

-If you are not feeling very creative, you can add a quote, or small text like the examples on this page: https://www.w3schools.com/w3css/w3css_quotes.asp
+If you are  feeling very creative, you can add a quote, or small text like the examples on this page: https://www.w3schools.com/w3css/w3css_quotes.asp
 And add your name to it :)

 # My change was not approved :(